 Years ago, my wife and I had a six months' holiday in Australia.
 In the warm climate, we decided to eat a salad every day as our main meal.
-We both lost weight easily, didn’t starve ourselves and even sometimes ate cake, biscuits and ice-creams.
-By the time we travelled back to England we were both very slim, having both lost over two stone in six months, (28 pounds, 12 kilos).
+We both lost weight easily, didn't starve ourselves and even sometimes ate cake, biscuits and ice-creams.
+By the time we traveled back to England we were both very slim, having both lost over two stone in six months, (28 pounds, 12 kilos).
 Unfortunately, in the colder English weather, we gradually gave up eating salads and a year or so later, we were back to our original weights.

 Salads are simply raw vegetables and are what our ancestors ate when foraging on the ground.
 It's accepted by nearly everyone that if you eat salads as your main meal every day, you will lose weight.
 The reason for this is that raw vegetables are very high in dietary fibre.
 Fibre slows down the rate our bodies digest food.
 As a result, we feel fuller for a longer period of time.
 Also, some raw vegetables, like cucumber, take a lot of energy to digest.
 For this reason, some people claim it is a waste of time eating them, but it's not.
 Raw vegetables are extremely rich in the nutrients that the body needs.

 The trouble is that most people do not like eating salad all the time.
 It’s not a popular food.
 To make matters worse, many people when they eat salad put on salad cream or vegetable oil, to make it palatable.
 Salad cream tends to be full of fat and sugar, while the types of vegetable oils we generally buy in supermarkets are bad for our health.
 (I personally don’t like salad cream or oil on my salads, and hate it if you go anywhere and they put these things on the salad, without giving you the option of not having it.)